Presley Name Meaning: Origins and Significance

 In 2023, Presley is predicted to be the 155th most popular name for baby girls, moving up 123 spots from the previous year, according to BabyCenter user data.
 The name has been rising in popularity over the years, likely due to its association with the legendary musician, Elvis Presley.

-Presley as a Surname and Given Name
+Presley as a Surname & Given Name

 In addition to being a surname, Presley is also used as a given name.
 It is a gender-neutral name of English origin, meaning “from the priest’s meadow.”
-The name dates back to 12th century England where it began as a surname for those who lived by the priest’s fields or meadows.
+The name dates back to 12th century Engl& where it began as a surname for those who lived by the priest’s fields or meadows.

 Presley in the United States